rafaelsetragni/awesome_notifications/README.md

 ### IMPORTANT
 If the icon of the notification is not set or not valid, the notification will appear, but will look very strange.
 Make sure to always specify an valid icon.
 If you need help with this, take a look at [the examples](https://github.com/rafaelsetragni/awesome_notifications/tree/master/example).

+### Foreground Services behaviour on platforms other than Android
+On any platform other then Android, all foreground service methods are no-ops (they do nothing when called), so you don't need to do a platform check before calling them.